rmw2/assemblance/Readme.md

 * (3/21) Moved compilation to server-side
   - Now user only uploads source, both .s and .o files are generated on the server by gcc 4.8.1
   - Eliminates session bug resulting from having to upload multiple files
+* (3/21) Added parsing and syntax highlighting for registers and labels
+  - Now can recognize mnemonics, registers, and labels.
+* (3/23) Began work on parsing debugging info
+  - Currently have a dicitonary of memory locations by funciton and their corresponding symbols, declaration lines, and types.
+Unfortunately the memory location is still in an opaque format.
+Trying to figure out exactly the relationship between these numbers and stack/base pointer offsets.
+* (3/23) Fixed tokenizing bug.
+*

 ## TODO
 * Bugs